yakiradixon/nachman/README.md

 my CRUD app #mycrudapp

 TODO:
+- add notes from Data Analytics and Image Processing meeting here

 - searching for works using an API
 - fetching individual or multiple work details to update them
 - dedup